 About Sam Russell

-I am a fifth-generation retired Army officer with twenty-nine years of commissioned service.
+I am a fifth-generation retired Army officer with three decades of commissioned service.
 I have been researching the frontier Army for over eighteen years and am interested in documenting the lives of the soldiers that participated in the battle of Wounded Knee using primarily official reports, diaries, letters, newspaper articles and other primary source documents.

 My interest in Wounded Knee stems from my kinship to one of the principal participants.
 I am the great-great-grandson of Samuel M. Whitside, who was a major and battalion commander at the battle.